MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/python/how-to-consume-web-services.md

 #ms.custom: ""
 ---

-# List, get, and consume Python web services
+# List, get, and consume web services in Python

 **Applies to:  Machine Learning Server**

 This article is for data scientists who wants to learn how to find, examine, and consume the [analytic web services](../concept-what-are-web-services.md) hosted in Machine Learning Server using Python.
 Web services offer fast execution and scoring of arbitrary Python or R code and models.
 [Learn more about web services](../concept-what-are-web-services.md).
-This article assumes you are proficient in Python.
+This article assumes that you are proficient in Python.

-After a web service has been published or updated, any authenticated user can list, examine, and consume that web service.
+After a web service has been published, any authenticated user can list, examine, and consume that web service.
 You can do so directly in Python using the functions in the [azureml-model-management-sdk package](../python-reference/azureml-model-management-sdk/azureml-model-management-sdk.md) or in a [preferred language via Swagger](../how-to-build-api-clients-from-swagger-for-app-integration.md).
 The azureml-model-management-sdk package is installed with Machine Learning Server.

-To list, examine, or consume the web service outside of Python, use the [RESTful APIs](concept-api.md), which provide direct programmatic access to a service's lifecycle.
+To list, examine, or consume the web service _outside_ of Python, use the [RESTful APIs](concept-api.md) that provide direct programmatic access to a service's lifecycle.

 By default, web service operations are available to authenticated users.
-However, your administrator can also [assign role-based authorization (RBAC)](../configure-roles.md) to further control the permissions around web services.
+However, your administrator can also assign [roles](../configure-roles.md)  (RBAC) to further control the permissions around web services.

 <a name="auth"></a>